bobbybudnick/SFS-Infrastructure/README.md

 Forward independent SSH port to a device in CC Independence.
 Independence will be an "independent CC" with a dedicated inbound Internet connection.
 With Liberty in closer proximity to the NOC it uses the NOC for inbound Internet.
-Devices at CC liberty could send an email or text when they are outbound only.
+Devices at CC liberty could message when they are reduced to outbound only CGNAT.

 7. Power reduction initiative system 1
 Was 5 amps and dropped to 4 amps by unplugging MID charger for 25 hours.